WhetstoneTechnologies/Whetstone.Alexa.AdventureSample/docs/spacefactstutorial/SpaceFactsTutorial01.md

 Create an account on [nGrok](https://ngrok.com/) and download the ngrok.exe.
 Make it available in your local path.
 This creates a public IP address used to tunnel to your development environment.

-Install Visual Studio 2017 Community Edition (or another edition)
+Install Visual Studio 2017 Community Edition (or another edition).
+Visual Studio 2019 (and edition) will also work.

 Enable Azure development tools in the Visual Studio 2017 install.

  <img src="/docs/images/AzureDevTools.png?raw=true" width="50%">

+If using Visual Studio 2017, install [.NET Core 2.2.106 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2#sdk-2.2.106).

+If using Visual Studio 2019, install [.NET Core 2.2.203 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2#sdk-2.2.203).

 ## Part One - Create the Azure Function